aNeutrino/lizardfs-docker/README.md

 ### Get bash into a running container

+    docker attach lizardfs-client

+or:

     docker exec -i -t container-name /bin/bash

 `-i` stands for `--interactive` and keeps `STDIN` open even if not attached. `-t` stands for `--tty` and allocates a pseudo-TTY.

+To mount on `lizardfs-client`:

+    docker attach lizardfs-client
+    mfsmount lizardfs-master:9421:/ /mnt/lizardfs

 ### Troubleshooting